 8.3 Limitations

 Similar to any analytical approach, there are some limitations associated with adopting a multi-method approach to a research study.
 First, there might be incompatibility between theoretical paradigms (purposes, targeted populations, and modes of data collection and analysis).
 Consequently, the two data sets may be different in aspects such as their content areas, units of analysis or focus.
 In addition to this, the process of triangulation might amplify sources of errors and bias in each data set.
-Therefore, it could compromise the valid of integrated interpretations.
+Therefore, it could compromise the validity of integrated interpretations.
 As a result, the findings from the data integration process might not be completely convincing.
 To increase the validity of this process, the research question for the purpose of data integration included a unit of analysis (quality of rural palliative care service) which was defined clearly.
 The themes across the two data sets only were collated with the considerations of their relationship with the unit of analysis.
 Therefore, this reduced some inherent differences in terms of the content and coverage of themes or specific examples of different data sets as well as methods of data collection.

 Second, it is acknowledged that little pragmatic guidance on conducting data integration in mixed methods has been found in the relevant literature.
-Therefore, my understandings of the triangulation process were limited by a scarcity of the regarding how this technique should be conducted.
+Therefore, my understandings of the triangulation process were limited by a scarcity of the literature regarding how this technique should be conducted.
 Fortunately, a worked example of a pragmatic approach for the data integration process (Farmer et al., 2006; O’Cathain et al., 2010) was found and adapted; and was then shown to be useful for us to complete this process.

-Finally, although the collection and analysis both quantitative and qualitative data were intended , two data sources might not have been considered a powerful research design for the data integration, which is a central principle of mixed methods designs in social sciences.
+Finally, although the collection and analysis of both quantitative and qualitative data were intended from the start, the two particular data sources might not have been considered a powerful research design for the data integration, which is a central principle of mixed methods designs in social sciences.
 This coding convergence template for analysis, which was adapted from a public health study (Farmer et al., 2006), might need to be modified further to address better nuances of mixed methods investigations in palliative care.
 I have been carefully ensured that the mixed methods design I have employed is entirely reproducible in future work.

 8.4 Further work and implications

 The improvements in knowledge, confidence and behaviour observed in this study are more likely to be educationally relevant to our intervention, while there has been little information in the medical education literature that provides a useful point of reference.
 However, the causal relationship between the educational intervention and participants’ achievements in this study has not been proved convincingly.
-Therefore, further studies will be helpful to define which interventions are effective under which circumstances as well as what tools are to measure outcomes of an educational intervention professional practice and patients’ health status.
+Therefore, further studies will be helpful to define which interventions are effective under which circumstances, as well as what tools are appropriate to objectively measure the outcomes of an educational intervention on professional practice and patients’ health status.